Shi6vam/GDP-Goods-Domestic-Product-/README.md

 # World Economy Analytics(POWER_BI)
 The following are a few distinct kinds of economic indicators and how they might be utilised to comprehend the condition of the economy.
-GDP Population Unemployment.

 # power BI
 Power BI is a powerful business analytics tool developed by Microsoft that allows users to visualize and analyze data from a variety of sources.
 If you're looking to create World Economy Analytics using Power BI, here's a general guide on how you can approach it: